adammurdoch/java-peg-tools/README.md

 A Java library to create parsers using Parsing Expression Grammars, or [PEG](https://en.wikipedia.org/wiki/Parsing_expression_grammar).
 It provides a Java API for describing the parsing expressions and constructing a parser from these expressions.

-Includes a sample grammar for parsing Java source.
+Includes a grammar for parsing Java source.

-### TODO
+### Parser

 The implementation is in the very early stages and can scan the input into tokens, but does not yet provide a parse tree as output or meaningful error reporting.